move-elevator/phpug-pdfexample/README.md

 ## Usage

-* [Example to fill a pdf form and write it in a file](./example/fillFormAndSavePdf.php)
+* [Example to fill a pdf form and write it in a file](./example/fillFormAndSavePdf.php) ** show how to fill a pdf form with multiple source files and how to overwrite the pdf font file
-* [Example to fill a pdf form and send it to browser](./example/fillFormAndSendToBrowser.php)
+* [Example to fill a pdf form and send it to browser](./example/fillFormAndSendToBrowser.php) ** show how to send file to browser without saving it

+## Changelog

+### 0.2.0

+* Add support for pdf form with multiple source file
+* Add overwrite for the pdf font file